ymollard/python-advanced-slides/slides.md

 ---
 ## Python for datascience
 ### numpy
-`numpy` (numerical python) is the Python library dedicated to numerical calculs.
+`numpy` (numerical python) is the Python library dedicated to numerical calculus.

 `numpy` adds features to Python based on objects and classes that behaves the same way a mathematician would expect.